Plasma-Engine/plasma-engine-shared/CONTRIBUTING.md

 - Service repos manage their own release notes.
 Shared packages should update CHANGELOG.md (if present) and bump versions via Release Please or semantic-release workflows once configured.

 Questions?
-Reach out in the `#plasma-engine-devops` Slack channel or mention @xkonjin in your issue.
+Reach out in the `#plasma-engine-devops` Slack channel or mention @Plasma-Engine/platform-eng in your issue.